-You can find pretty white farmhouse trend houses on Pinterest like this one below with earthier stone on their foundations or chimneys, but these are carefully balanced with bronze or brown roofs, or tied in with landscaping or wood stained doors, and generally, they are done in creamier whites (which tend to look whiter in bright exterior light and photography).
+You can find pretty white farmhouse trend houses on Pinterest like this one below with earthier stone on their foundations or chimneys, but these are carefully balanced with bronze or brown roofs.
+Or they are tied in with landscaping or wood stained doors.
+Generally, they are done in creamier whites (which tend to look whiter in bright exterior light and photography).

 You can see the windows are whiter than the creamy greige body colour here.
-There are ways for sure, but for the typical new build, white vinyl windows belong only with the freshest finishes.
+For the typical new build, white vinyl windows belong only with the freshest finishes.

 So if you’re required by your HOA or builder to include stone and/or brick on your façade, what are the best window colour options?

-If your supplier or builder offers them, off white windows will give you more options, but the finishes still need to be very fresh to work with lots of off white.
+If your supplier or builder offers them, off white windows will give you more options.
+But the rest of your exterior finishes still need to be very fresh to work with lots of off white.
 They will still look too stark with most stone and brick.

-If you have classic orange brick, your windows should be green beige (light green beige for cream and deeper for more of a stony look) or green gray.
+If you have classic orange brick, your windows should be green beige (light green beige for cream and deeper for more of a stony look) or green grey.

-When your stone or brick has taupe undertones (as the majority of the cooler, non-orange brick options do), it gets a little tricky because so many of the lighter window colour options are too yellow or pink to work perfectly, so sometimes, it’s best to go with bronze.
+When your stone or brick has taupe undertones (as the majority of the cooler, non-orange brick options do), it gets a little tricky.
+So many of the lighter window colour options are too yellow or pink to work perfectly, so sometimes it’s best to go with bronze.

 orange beige stone with bronze windows from Period Living

 Unfortunately, just as with interior finishes, there are way too many PINK beige window colour options in both vinyl and aluminium windows.